A Nostalgic Look at Late '80s & Early '90s Old Skool House Music and Raves

 We kept the weekend going as long as possible and always found something entertaining to do.

 A Potted History of the Rave Scene (1987-1993)

-We soon got into a routine for the weekend which actually started on a Thursday night and continued for about two years.
+We soon got into a routine for the weekend which actually started on a Thursday night and lasted till Monday morning, a pattern that continued for about two years.

 On a Thursday, we would go to the house night at Park Hall, a nightclub at Charnock Richard.
 Many of our friends from Blackburn and Blackpool went there too - it was a case of everyone knowing where to go and when and we would all meet up without actually making any firm arrangements.
 We just knew everyone would be there.

 That was the beauty of it all - and the music was the best.
 I still love those tunes to this day.